stevana/pipelining-with-disruptor/README.md

     Conal's approach (his Section 11) seems to build upon very fine grained parallelism provided by an "unambiguous choice" operator which is implemented by spawning two threads.
-I don't understand where exactly this operator is used in the implementation, but if it's used everytime an element is processed (in parallel) then the overheard of spawning the threads could be significant?
+I don't understand where exactly this operator is used in the implementation, but if it's used every time an element is processed (in parallel) then the overheard of spawning the threads could be significant?